Osayala/Osayala/README.md

 ### Hi there 👋

-My Name is Oscar, world citizen.
+My Name is Oscar, a world citizen.

 * University degree as **Telecommunications Engineer**
 * Experience of more than 15 years in different roles and companies in the technology sector in Venezuela, Spain and Ireland.